 “I know what my parents did was against the law, but I’ve always wanted to be at the top in school because of the opportunities that provided me,” Odalis said.

 By the time she reached high school, Odalis’ work ethic and performance had caught the attention of several teachers.
 Dual enrollment courses had helped raise her GPA to beyond perfect — 4.034.
-She also earned a 30 out of 36 on the English portion of her ACTs — an impressive feat for a native Spanish speaker, said American Falls government teacher Caroline White.
+She also earned a 30 out of 36 on the English portion of her ACTs — an impressive feat for a native Spanish speaker, said American Falls government teacher Caroline Wight.

 The winding road to college